NativeScript/docs-v7/getting-started/chapter-5.md

 ## Plugins and npm modules

 Often, you need functionality that is not implemented in the NativeScript modules.
-But no worries, as NativeScript allows you to leverage [npm](https://www.npmjs.com/) (node package manager) to import npm modules into your apps.
-Alternately, you can install NativeScript plugins, which are simply npm modules that can access native code and leverage Android and iOS SDKs, if required.
+But no worries, as NativeScript lets you leverage [npm](https://www.npmjs.com/) (node package manager) to import npm modules into your apps.
+Alternately, you can install NativeScript plugins, which are simply npm modules that can access native code and use Android and iOS SDKs, if required.

-In this chapter, you'll install and use an external module, an email validator, so that you can check email addresses for validity as they are entered on the registration screen.
-Then, you'll add a NativeScript plugin, the [NativeScript social share widget](https://www.npmjs.com/package/nativescript-social-share), to allow users to share their grocery lists using their device's native sharing widget.
+In this chapter, you'll install and use and external email validator module to verify the format of email addresses as they are entered on the registration screen.
+Then, you'll add a NativeScript plugin, the [NativeScript social share widget](https://www.npmjs.com/package/nativescript-social-share), to let users share their grocery lists using their device's native sharing widget.

 ### Using an npm module in your app